SecretFoundation/docs/docs/dev/secret-js.md

 }
 undefined
 ```
-Now add the new account made with secretJS to the Secret Network CLI using the accounts mnemomic seed phrase, and view all availible keys:
+Now add the new account made with SecretJS to the Secret Network CLI using the accounts mnemonic seed phrase, and view all available keys:

 ```bash
 secretcli keys add --recover <key-alias>